wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 FAQ:
+Q: When will be supported mandatory accept of terms and conditions field?

+A: Has been always there: is as easy as adding a checkbox and setting "equal to" rule to YES.

+Q: What the Database options do exactly?

+A: Basically you can:
+- empty or drop extra fields or extra fields data (inserted by users)
+- reset or drop plug-in's options

+Q: Yes but will this affect other data?
+It says "WordPress Fields table", this is scary.

+A: No, it will affect _only_ the data produced by the plug-in.
+Really.
+Also keep in mind that if you do NOT have to restore default values or uninstall the plug-in, then you do not need to touch them.

 Q: Cimy User Extra Fields is not compatible with "Themed Login", how can I do?

 A: The reality is this plug-in IS compatible with WordPress 2.1 or greater and "Themed Login" NOT, so it's NOT a Cimy User Extra Field's bug!
 However I have tried with a little success a workaround to make it works, but first please understand that this is totally untested and unsupported hack, if you want a better one ask the author of that plug-in to support new WordPress!